ktenzel/ArraysLoops/readme.md

 1. Run in browser

 ## Known Bugs
-* 0 does not produce a beep and after 100 the code brakes
+* 0 does not produce a beep and after 100 the code brakes.
+There are still issues with 11-19.

 ## Technologies Used
 * JS